coachCindy/cindydk-6cf1b/content/pages/pricing.md

       Depends on you and your goals and whether you want an intensive collaboration with a short time frame or stretched across weeks and months.
 Other options could be coaching for your team at work or you and your partner wanting relationship coaching.

+      After the free 30-minute call I will be able to provide you with ballpark pricing, if you choose more than 1 conversation I will send you a detailed proposal once we discuss the details.

+      Hourly rate (until Aug.31 st. 2021):

+      $45 (45-60min)
     content_align: center
     form_position: right
     form_width: fifty